 Mercy College's designation as a Yellow Ribbon school combined with Post-9/11 GI Bill® benefits virtually eliminates any education costs throughout a student's college career.
-In addition, the Post-9/11 GI Bill® provides almost \$9,000 toward living expenses every semester to eligible Mercy College students.
-Transitioning from military service to academic life has never been easier thanks to Mercy College and the GI Bill®.
+In addition, the Post-9/11 GI Bill® provides up to \$9,000 toward living expenses every semester to eligible Mercy College students.
+Transitioning from military service to academic life has never been easier,thanks to Mercy College and the GI Bill®.

-- The education benefit of the Post-9/11 GI Bill® can now be used for undergraduate, graduate, and doctoral degrees. - There are increased benefit limits, including a housing cost allowance that is paid directly to the veteran. - The tuition benefit is paid directly to Mercy College.
-100% eligible veterans will have no out-of-pocket tuition costs. - In certain cases, veteran GI Bill® benefits can be transferred to an immediate family member.
+- The education benefit of the Post-9/11 GI Bill® can now be used for undergraduate, graduate, and doctoral degrees. - There are increased benefit limits, including a housing cost allowance that is paid directly to the veteran.

+- The tuition benefit is paid directly to Mercy College.
+One hundred percenteligible veterans will have no out-of-pocket tuition costs. - In certain cases, veteran GI Bill® benefits can be transferred to an immediate family member.

-For further information, please contact the Office of Veteran Affairs at (914) 674-7895 or email: military@mercy.edu.
+For further information regarding VA Benefits Certification, please contact the Office of Business Operations at 914-674-3104.